 The Matrix (1999)

-Perhaps Reeves’ most iconic role of all is his portrayal of the protagonist in the epic science fiction movie saga of The Matrix.
+Perhaps Reeves’ most iconic role of all is his portrayal of the protagonist in the genre-shaping science fiction movie saga of The Matrix.
 As Neo, Reeves takes us on a journey from confused everyman to a literal messiah, and it’s enthralling to watch.

 The Matrix is essentially a superhero movie, deeply rooted in themes of gender identity, societal evolution, and the dangers of technology.
 It also has some incredible fight scenes, if that’s not enough for you.